-IPE Faculty Development Program -A Microcredential- Every other week for seven weeks; 11:30 pm – 1:00 pm Session One Content Intro to IPE Faculty Development Program Session Objectives September 10, 2021 Introduce the program content and requirements Introductions: facilitators and team members Enroll in Canvas course, Microcredential Portfolium, and CE system Sesssion Two Content […]
+IPE Faculty Development Program -A Microcredential- Every other week for seven weeks; 11:30 pm – 1:00 pm For questions contact Cynthia Carroll directly at firstname.lastname@example.org Enroll today!
+Click the ‘Register Now’ button below.
+Session One Content Intro to IPE Faculty Development Program Session Objectives September 10, 2021 Introduce the program content and requirements Introductions: facilitators […]

 Sign up for Canvas Clinic and expand your technology skills for online learning.
-Canvas Clinic is a 12-part workshop series to guide Canvas users on the basic features in Canvas.
-Visit the Canvas Clinic page and click the link you for which you wish to sign up.
+Canvas Clinic is a 16-part workshop series to guide Canvas users on the basic features in Canvas.
+Visit the Canvas Clinic page and click the link for which you wish to register.

 Instructor Training: LockDown Browser & Respondus Monitor This comprehensive training webinar is intended for instructors who plan to use LockDown Browser and/or Respondus Monitor with online exams.
 The session provides a detailed demonstration of both applications, including enhancements that make Respondus Monitor even more effective and easy to use.
 Tuesday, June 30 at 2 pm […]